‘How likely are you to recommend us to a friend?’

 Before knowing how to calculate Net Promoter Score, it’s necessary to acquaint with the pivotal components related to it.
 You can classify your customers into three distinct groups that determine your Net Promoter Score, namely Promoters, Passives, Detractors.

 The Net Promoter Score calculation is pretty simple.
 NPS can be calculated by simply subtracting the Percentage of Detractors from the Percentage of Promoters.
 You might ask, then what about the Passives?
 Well, they are included in the total participants from which the promoter and detractor percentages are calculated.
 To summarize,

 Note: Just like you calculate Net Promoter Score for your customers, you can deduce NPS for your employees as well.
 In this case, it is called Employee Net Promoter Score (eNPS).
 The Net Promoter Score formula remains the same, and you simply have to replace customer numbers with your employee numbers.

-The popularity of Net Promoter Score or NPS is justified due to its straightforward approach.
+The popularity of Net Promoter Score or NPS® is justified by its straightforward approach.
 And companies/brands use the ‘likelihood to recommend’ idea, as the key metric to predict their growth in revenue.

 A good Net Promoter Score is an indicative of happy customers and that you are doing a great job.
 On the other hand, a weak NPS means that your business is on dangerous grounds.